The Ultimate June Long Weekend Bucket List

 Check flying day calendar | Temora

-Possibly the most underrated attraction in regional NSW.
-The Temora Aviation Museum houses a collection of rare ex-military aircraft (including Spitfires and other WWII-era warbirds), and even has two flight simulators to try your hand.
-Ever fancied a flight under the harbour bridge?
-Perfect morning for families, there’s a cafe and play equipment on site.
+Possibly the most underrated attraction in the region.
+Not only does the Temora Aviation Museum house one of the Southern Hemisphere’s greatest collections of rare ex-military aircraft (including Spitfires and other WWII-era warbirds), but it even has two flight simulators to try your hand.
+Ever fancied a flight under the Harbour Bridge?
+An easy family friendly morning activity to wear out the kids, the Guard House Cafe on site with outdoor seating and an accompanying playground as well.

 18. ShOp the boutique birthday markets at the coolamon hotel